niiknow/grapesjs-components-farmer/README.md

-# grapesjs-plugin-formfields
+# grapesjs-components-farmer
-> grapesjs plugin to build form aka GrapesJs FormBuilder plugin
+> grapesjs plugin to build components for different css framework

-The primary goal of this plugin is to allow for building of Generic form field components that provide the same trait/behavior on the GrapeJS editor but render different output for different CSS frameworks.
-The base design is similar to the GrapesJs MJML plugin.
-The initial CSS framework is bootstrap4.
+The primary objective of this plugin is to build Form Components.
+Component-farmer is playing on the word farmer/former.
+We grow/produce components here yall!

+## The Secret Sauce
+- [x] Automatically generate form field name.
+- [x] Ability to template components for different CSS framework - initially demonstrate/default with Bootstrap4.

 ## Development
 This library uses the NodeJS library `laravel-mix` to simplify build and packaging.